Skip to main content

 If you would like to audit the actions taken by this role, you can enable AWS CloudTrail on all the accounts provisioned by meshStack by using an AWS CloudFormation StackSet, which is also supported by meshLandingZones.
 With the auditing enabled, it will always be possible to identify at which point in time meshStack added additional rights to its role.
 It will help to easily identify that meshStack was only able to do certain actions given the rights assigned at a certain point in time.

-1. MeshCostExplorerServiceRole's Access Policy: This policy allows the Metering IAM user to call the AWS Cost Explorer API to read data required for metering.
-Note that Savings Plan and Reserved Instance related permissions are needed only if you have specific meshCustomers buying those directly, and you need to implement a cash-flow based Chargeback process for those.
-See Reserved Reserved Instances & Savings Plans Guide for more details.
+1. MeshCostExplorerServiceRole's Access Policy: This policy allows the meshcloud AWS account to call the AWS Cost Explorer API from the management account to read data required for metering.
+Note that Savings Plan and Reserved Instance related permissions are needed only if you have specific meshWorkspaces buying those directly, and you need to implement a cash-flow based Chargeback process for those.
+See Reserved Instances & Savings Plans Guide for more details.

 {